Cheukting/pyO3_202/README.md

 }
 ```

-Since in the current verion of PyO3 (version 0.27), having the GIL is still the default.
-To enable compiling module that is compatable and using the thread-free property of the thread-free Python, we will have to pass `gil_used = false` as a parameter to the `pymodule` procedural macro like this:
+In the current version of PyO3 (version 0.27), having the GIL is still the default.
+To enable compiling a module that is compatible and using the thread-free property of the thread-free Python, we will have to pass `gil_used = false` as a parameter to the `pymodule` procedural macro like this:

 ```rust
 #[pymodule(gil_used = false)]